-Modern IC designs have reached unparalleled levels of complexity, resulting in more and more bugs discovered after design tape-out However, so far only very few EDA tools for post-silicon debugging have been reported in the literature.
+Modern IC designs have reached unparalleled levels of overall complexity, resulting in more and more bugs discovered post-silicon.
+However, few EDA tools can assist engineers in post-silicon debugging, since it requires a high level of sophistication.
 In this work we develop a methodology and new algorithms to automate this debugging process.
-Key innovations in our technique include support for the physical constraints specific to post-silicon debugging and the ability to repair functional errors through subtle modifications of an existing layout.
-In addition, our proposed post-silicon debugging methodology (FogClear) can repair some electrical errors while preserving functional correctness.
-Thus, by automating this traditionally manual debugging process, our contributions promise to reduce engineers' debugging effort.
-As our empirical results show, we can automatically repair more than 70% of our benchmark designs.
+Key innovations in our techniques include support for the unusual physical constraints of post-silicon debugging and ability to repair functional errors through subtle modifications of an existing layout.
+Our proposed post-silicon debugging methodology (FogClear) can also repair some electrical errors while preserving functional correctness.
+Thus, by automating this traditionally manual debugging process, our contributions promise to greatly reduce engineers' debugging effort.
+As our empirical results show, we can repair more than 70% of the representative circuits automatically.